BGRicker/udemy-node-server/notes.md

 * MongoDB is schemaless
 * Mongoose model class represents entire MongoDB collection

   - model class has functions to work with an entire collection
   - creating a new record/searching all collections done with model class
   - also model instances are JS objects that represent a single record in collection

+* shorthand dependent const assignment:

+- const mongoose = require('mongoose');
+- const Schema = mongoose.Schema; // set new variable called Schema, assign mongoose.Schema to it
+- const { Schema } = mongoose; // mongoose object has Schema property, assign it to { Schema }
+  - "destructuring"

+* Schema will describe what each individual record will look like mongoose.model('users', userSchema); // telling mongoose to create a new collection called users